If you have a performance or pain problem, I'll help you. Lots.

 In each lesson I will identify habits that are putting you in pain or sabotaging your performance.

 We'll work on sitting, standing and walking with ease and grace - without pain.

 Voice is part of every lesson if you are an actor or performer.

 If you want a clear voice and a dynamic presence, I can help you.

 You might have questions about problems.
-Such as:
+I'll help you get comfortable.